ergexu/Proportion-of-dialogue-spoken-by-Asian-characters-in-Hollywood-movie/README.md

 ## Dataset Description

-This dataset, obtained from [source name or link], provides information about characters and dialogues in Hollywood movies.
+This dataset, obtained from [https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/KERZQY], provides information about characters and dialogues in Hollywood movies.
 It covers a range of attributes such as actor names, genders, character races, and extracted words from dialogues.
 The dataset spans from 1970 to 2014.

 ## Research Question